Combinatorial degree version of a generalized $\mathbb{Z}_p$-Tucker's lemma with a combinatorial proof: Introduction

 is $\mathbb{Z}_p$-equivariant. \end{theorem}

 In Section~\ref{s4} (Proposition~\ref{p4.12}) we prove that join of two combinatorial spheres is also a combinatorial sphere.
-So, Proposition~\ref{p4.12}, together with Theorem~\ref{t1.8}, lead to the following combinatorial degree version of the generalized $\mathbb{Z}_p$-Tucker's lemma.
+So, Proposition~\ref{p4.12} and Theorem~\ref{t1.7} together lead to the following combinatorial degree version of the generalized $\mathbb{Z}_p$-Tucker's lemma.